Tinkerforge/doc/en/source/Hardware/Bricklets/XMC1400_Breakout.rst

 If you want to develop your own Bricklet, you can use the XMC1400 Breakout Bricklet to get started without having to develop your own custom hardware first.

+The XMC1400 Breakout Bricklet has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 Technical Specifications
 ------------------------